lake-wg/authz/draft-ietf-lake-authz.md

          * where salt = 0x (the zero-length byte string)
          * IKM is computed as an ECDH cofactor Diffie-Hellman shared secret from the public key of W, G_W, and the private key corresponding to G_X (or v.v.), see Section 5.7.1.2 of {{NIST-800-56A}}.

-The output keying material OKM is derived from PRK using EDHOC_Expand(), which is defined in terms of the EDHOC hash algorithm of the selected cipher suite, see {{Section 4.1.2 of RFC9528}}:
+The output keying material OKM is derived from PRK using EDHOC_Expand(), which is defined in terms of the EDHOC hash algorithm of the selected cipher suite SS, see {{Section 4.1.2 of RFC9528}}:

 * OKM = EDHOC_Expand(PRK, info, length)